glob-bruh/TestDrivePongRemake/README.md

 1) Ensure the audio is in wav format and the filename is `song.wav`.
 2) Open `\Properties\Resources.resx`.
 3) Navigate to the `Audio` category.
-4) Drag and drop the new `song.wav` into the managed resources editor.
+4) Drag and drop the new `SONG.wav` into the managed resources editor.
 Select `yes` when asked if you want to replace the resource.

 The song that plays on the title screen is [Ugly by Bubba Sparxxx](https://www.youtube.com/watch?v=OfaGEJMSEwc).

 ## Contributing:

-Please do not include copyrighted material in your pull request!
+Please do not include copyrighted music in your pull request!

 ## License: